quabbit/quabbit.github.io/index.md

 #### PISSANT - UPCOMING NOVEL EXCERPT
 ***

-&nbsp<i>"I could request a bigger placard for a level of specificity, for the demand, but sticklers and nigglers deserve the shapes they chip at and you tried, and who does not relish effort other than whomever feels incapable of it.
+&nbsp <i>"I could request a bigger placard for a level of specificity, for the demand, but sticklers and nigglers deserve the shapes they chip at and you tried, and who does not relish effort other than whomever feels incapable of it.
 Only strung fineprint in microscopic typeset.
 The sort you have punctuating reruns and stickers peeling from vans.
 Those hardly peel cleanly, but need not necessarily.
 Take the saltatorial arms, legs to leap backwards, away in time, and push further.
 Machines shift at warp and depart like what we suffered all along was difficulty reading between the lines, points.
 But they come back, which defeats the purpose.<br>
-&nbspJEAZINXSKY (BLOWIN’ STEAM): one, one <br>
+&nbsp JEAZINXSKY (BLOWIN’ STEAM): one, one <br>
-&nbspone, one	&nbspUtter boobery is the salaried life by-and-by, and no divinatory leaf had it coming.
+&nbsp one, one	&nbspUtter boobery is the salaried life by-and-by, and no divinatory leaf had it coming.
 So why the rush.<br>

 .<br>
 &nbsp	.<br>